Mechanical Engineering

 The Mechanical Engineering Department offers the degrees Master of Science and Doctor of Philosophy in Mechanical Engineering.
 The master's program is designed to prepare candidates for careers in industry or government or for further study at the PhD level; both thesis and non-thesis options are available.
 The PhD degree program is sufficiently flexible to prepare candidates for careers in industry, government, or academia.
 The following information provides details on these degrees.

-Mines' Combined Undergraduate / Graduate Degree Program
+Mines's Combined Undergraduate / Graduate Degree Program

-Students enrolled in Mines’ combined undergraduate/graduate program may double count up to six credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
-These courses must have been passed with “B-” or better, not be substitutes for required coursework, and meet all other University, Department, and Program requirements for graduate credit.
+Students enrolled in Mines’s combined undergraduate/graduate program may double count up to six credits of graduate coursework to fulfill requirements of both their undergraduate and graduate degree programs.
+See Graduate section of the Catalog under Combined Undergraduate/Graduate Degree Programs for specific details on what types of courses are allowed and under what conditions.
+These courses must have been passed with “B-” or better, must not be substitutes for required coursework, and must meet all other University, Department, and Program requirements for graduate credit.

 Students are advised to consult with their undergraduate and graduate advisors for appropriate courses to double count upon admission to the combined program.

-Program Requirements
+Program Restrictions

 Master of Science Degree Requirements

 The MS degree in Mechanical Engineering requires 30 credits.
 Requirements for the MS thesis option are 24 credits of coursework and 6 credits of thesis research.
 The MS non-thesis option requires 30 credits of coursework.
-All MS students must complete nine credits of course work within one research division by selecting three courses listed under the Research Division Courses.

 Advisor and Thesis Committee: Students must have an Advisor from the Mechanical Engineering Department Faculty to direct and monitor their academic plan, research, and independent studies.
 The MS graduate Thesis Committee must have at least three members, two of whom must be permanent faculty in the Mechanical Engineering Department.